-My main field of research and teaching is Japanese religions and intellectual history, and especially the esoteric Buddhist tradition.
+My main field of research and teaching is Japanese religions and cultural history, and especially the Esoteric Buddhist tradition (mikkyō) and the history of Shinto.
 In particular, I have been studying the interactions between Buddhism and local cults in several Asian traditions on the one hand, and the history of the development of the Shinto discourse in Japan on the other.
-In particular, I envision late medieval and early modern Shinto as the result of complex processes involving both the localization of Buddhism (as a translocal religion) in Japan and the opening of the Japanese tradition to several Asian intellectual trends (such as Neo-Confucianism and Daoism from China, but also Neo-Brahmanism from India), together with an enhanced awareness of cultural identity and specificities.
-I am also working on the impact (often downplayed or ignored) of Indian cultural elements on pre-modern Japan.
-Furthermore, I am interested in issues of cultural identity (especially in Japan and in Italy, and on the representations of Italy circulating in Japan), more general themes of the history of religion (such as iconoclasm, syncretism, and economic aspects of the sacred), and cultural semiotics.
+I envision Shinto as the result of complex processes involving both the localization of Buddhism (as an originally translocal religion) in Japan and the opening of the Japanese tradition to several Asian intellectual trends (such as Neo-Confucianism and Daoism from China, but also Neo-Brahmanism from India, and, later, Christianity from the West), together with an enhanced awareness of cultural identity and specificities.
+I am currently working on the religious and intellectual components of gagaku and bugaku, the music and dance of the Japanese imperial court, and more specifically on a cultural history of one of this genre’s instruments, the shō (a bamboo mouth organ).
+I am also interested in the impact (often downplayed or ignored) of Indian cultural elements on pre-modern Japan; in issues of cultural identity (especially in Japan and in Italy, and on the representations of Italy circulating in Japan); and in more general themes in the history of religions (such as materiality, semiotics, iconoclasm, and syncretism).

-- Buddhism and Iconoclasm in East Asia: A History, by Fabio Rmbelli & Eric Reinders (Continuum, 2012).
+- Buddhism and Iconoclasm in East Asia: A History.
+Fabio Rambelli and Eric Reinders.
+London and New York: Bloomsbury, 2012.

-- Mitarai Shōji 御手洗昭治, Ogasawara Haruno 小笠原はるの, Fabio Rambelli ファビオ・ランベッリ, Tabunka kōryū jidai e no chōsen 多文化交流時代への挑戦.
+- Mitarai Shōji 御手洗昭治, Ogasawara Haruno 小笠原はるの, and Fabio Rambelli ファビオ・ランベッリ.
+Tabunka kōryū jidai e no chōsen 多文化交流時代への挑戦.
 Tokyo: Yumani shobō, June 2011.

-- Buddhist Materiality Buddhist Materiality: A Cultural History of Objects in Japanese Buddhism (Stanford University Press, 2007).
+- Buddhist Materiality: A Cultural History of Objects in Japanese Buddhism.
+Stanford.
+Stanford University Press, 2007.

-- Vegetal Buddhas Vegetal Buddhas: Ideological Effects of Japanese Buddhist Doctrines on the Salvation of Inanimate Beings.
-Kyoto: Kyoto: Italian School of East Asian Studies (Occasional Papers 9), 2001
+- Vegetal Buddhas: Ideological Effects of Japanese Buddhist Doctrines on the Salvation of Inanimate Beings.
+Kyoto: Kyoto: Italian School of East Asian Studies (Occasional Papers 9), 2001.

 - Reconfiguring Cultural Semiotics: The Construction of Japanese Identity.
 Edited by Fabio Rambelli and Patrizia Violi.
 Special issue of Versus: Quaderni di studi semiotici nos.
 83/84, May-December 1999 (published December 2000)